 Having spent the last few years building his business from the ground up, David shares what the experience has taught him:

-“I think I’m more content these days and the beauty of it is, I’m able to take time out to do things that I choose to do.
+“I think I’m more content these days and the beauty of it is that I’m able to take time out to do things that I choose to do.
 I would love to give hope to others who are just starting out on that journey.
 Starting a business requires careful research and planning, but it also takes strength and courage.
 I think if you feel the fear, then do it anyway!
 You have to break through some of those fear barriers but that’s easier to do if you thoroughly research your idea to minimise risk.

 “I’ve also learnt that you don’t need to try and take over the world in one big step.
 It’s all about stepping stones, taking steady considered steps to reach the other side of the river and reach your goals.”